 You don’t need to understand the details behind each clustering method to apply them successfully to your data.
 The order in which these methods are presented in the interface and on this page is the order we recommend - starting with the most strict rules and moving to the most lax, which require more human supervision to apply correctly.

 The clustering pop-up window offers you a variety of clustering methods:

 Key collisions are very fast and can process millions of cells in seconds:

 Fingerprinting is the least likely to produce false positives, so it’s a good place to start.
-It does the same kind of data-cleaning behind the scenes that you might think to do manually: fix whitespace into single spaces, put all uppercase letters into lowercase, discard punctuation, remove diacritics (e.g. accents) from characters, split all strings (words) and sort them alphabetically (so “Zhenyi, Wang” becomes “Wang Zhenyi”).
-This makes comparing those types of name values very easy.
+It does the same kind of data-cleaning behind the scenes that you might think to do manually: fix whitespace into single spaces, put all uppercase letters into lowercase, discard punctuation, remove diacritics (e.g. accents) from characters, split up all strings (words) and sort them alphabetically (so “Zhenyi, Wang” becomes “wang zhenyi”).

-The next four methods are phonetic algorithsm: they know whether two letters sound the same when pronounced out loud, and assess text values based on that (such as knowing that a word with an “S” might be a mistype of a word with a “Z”).
-They are great for spotting mistakes made by not knowing the spelling of a word or name after only hearing it spoken aloud.
+The next four methods are phonetic algorithms: they identify letters that sound the same when pronounced out loud, and assess text values based on that (such as knowing that a word with an “S” might be a mistype of a word with a “Z”).
+They are great for spotting mistakes made by not knowing the spelling of a word or name after hearing it spoken aloud.